renvder/Proxy_Tools/Browser_Anti-Tracking/LibreWolf_Browser.md

-# LibreWolf WebRTC Protection Settings
+# LibreWolf WebRTC and Location Privacy Protection Settings

-This guide explains how to use `about:config` to control WebRTC behavior in LibreWolf and reduce the risk of public IP or local network IP leaks.
+This guide explains how to use `about:config` to control WebRTC behavior in LibreWolf, reduce the risk of public and local IP address leaks, and completely block website location permissions.

 ---

-## Fine-Tune WebRTC Through `about:config`
+## 1. Fine-Tune WebRTC Through `about:config`

 1. Enter the following address in the LibreWolf address bar: